Required Tools and Materials

-The roadbase is imported quarry rubble used to build up areas, set level and provide a strong, stable layer to support the laid pavement.
+The roadbase is important quarry rubble used to build up areas, set levels and provide a strong stable layer to support the laid pavement.
 A 75-80mm thick layer for walkways and 100-150mm thick for driveways to 10mm of the desired level to allow for compaction.

-The road base for walkways may be reduced on sandy or non-reactive sub-grades, however, it does add considerable strength to the pavement and is recommended for a ‘first class’ job.
+The roadbase for walkways may be reduced on sandy or non-reactive sub-grades; however, it does not add considerable strength to the pavement and is recommended for a ‘first-class’ job.
 All roadbase material should be compacted with, at least, three passes of a mechanical vibrating plate compactor.

 The roadbase material extends past the outer perimeter of the paving work.
 This means that the edge restraint lasts longer and reduces the incidence of outer perimeter paving subsidence, so common with standard paving practices.